 The State of California benefits because this financing program leads to more energy efficient buildings, bringing the State closer to meeting its energy savings goals.

 Several of the pilot programs offer finance companies a credit enhancement in the form of a loan loss reserve.
 The loan loss reserve helps mitigate the risk for finance companies because they can access these funds in the case of a default.
 This allows the finance companies to offer more attractive terms – like lower rates, larger amounts to borrow, or longer time periods for repayment – than they otherwise could.
 The credit enhancement also allows finance companies to approve financing for a wider base of borrowers than they otherwise could– like homeowners with lower credit scores or small businesses with only a few years of operating history.
 Several of the financing pilot programs also offer an on-bill repayment option.
 This allows customers to make payments for their financing charges on their utility bill.
-Finance companies can seek customers all over the State, and receive payments through the bills of all four energy companies conveniently through the CHEEF infrastructure.
+Finance companies can seek customers all over the State, and receive payments through the bills of all four investor-owned utilities conveniently through the CHEEF infrastructure.